 Everywhere there was optimism about the future, accompanied by a hunger for change and a thirst for new experiences.
 Youth deference towards authority in schools, at work and at home was fading with teenagers being increasingly assertive.
 I felt at the beginning of the 1960s that there were endless opportunities ahead of me.

-The start of the 1960’s saw the end of my apprenticeship and the start of the journey towards a new career at sea that commenced with my time as a student at two Marine radio training colleges, my service with the Shipping Company Thos and Jno Brocklebank as a Radio Officer on their Cargo Liners and in the later years, up to be beginning of the 1970’s, my commencement of a new life ashore as I sought to develop a career in telecommunications.
+The start of the 1960’s saw the end of my apprenticeship and the start of the journey towards a new career at sea that commenced with my time as a student at two Marine radio training colleges, my service with the Shipping Company Thos and Jno Brocklebank as a Radio Officer on their Cargo Liners and in the later years, up to the beginning of the 1970’s, my commencement of a new life ashore as I sought to develop a career in telecommunications.

 One aspect of my life all those years ago, that epitomises for me the spirit of the 1960’s relate to some of the parties that were held on-board the Brocklebank ships that I sailed on.